100 Journal prompts for women to Awaken Your Creativity

 • What is my idea of the perfect creative space?

-• How do I balance work, family, and personal time while maintaining creativity?
+• How do I balance work, family, and personal time while maintaining Creativity?

 • What is the one thing I wish I could tell my future self?